CoLearn-Dev/colink-protocol-policy-module-dev/README.md

 - `role` - a regex, a task will be matched if the user's role in the task matches the regex.
 - `parent_task_filter` - a task_filter, but it can not include a `parent_task_filter` property.
 - `require_agreement` - a bool.
 If one property is not included in task_filter, then the filter will ignore it and use other properties to match.
-And a valid task_filter must include at least one property.
+If a task_filter does not contain any property, it can match any task.

 #### About priority:
 ##### What will happen if a task matches more than one rule?